its-dart/dart-tools/README.md

 ## Using the CLI

-As an example, start off by logging in with
+As an example, start off by authenticating by using
 ```bash
 dart login
 ```